wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

 -  Select **your corresponding** Nutanix Cluster
 -  Select Managed-Network for both Object Infra Network and Objects Public Network.
-Enter the Objects Infra IPs and Object Public IPs with the information provided in Ressources lab document. **Do not deploy it**
+Enter the Objects Infra IPs and Object Public IPs with the information provided in Ressources lab document.

+.. role:: red

+**Do not click on create, and click cancel, as an object store has already been created for you.**

 Karbon/Kubernetes Cluster
 -------------------------